g-etorri/articles/jncie-self-study/bgp-and-policies/8-ebgp-peering-configuration.md

 set policy-options policy-statement Saida-C5 term v6 then accept set policy-options policy-statement Saida-C5 then reject
 ```
-And, let's to the BGP configuration:
+With the policies ready, we apply them to the BGP groups on both routers:
 R7:
 ```
 set protocols bgp group eBGP-AS65501 type external